nuriel77/iri-lb-haproxy/README.md

 ```
 *NOTE* that to specify an alternative SSH port use the option `-e ssh_port=[port number]`

+In some cases it is required to update all system packages.
+To let the installation perform the upgrade, run the installer adding the option `-e upgrade_all_packages=true` to the installation command.

 ## Uninstall

 Uninstall is best effort.
 It will remove all configured files, users, data directories, services, docker containers and images.